DevOps-MBSE/aac-gen-gherkin/docs/source/project_documentation/aac_gen_dictionary.md

 ### Arguments

 #### Architecture File
-The AaC file containing the `dictionary_step` definition/s.
+The AaC file containing the `dictionary_step` definition(s).

 #### Output Directory
-The directory in which the gherkin feature files will be generated.
+The directory in which the dictionary step JSON file(s) will be generated.

 ## Dictionary Step Definition
 The `gen-dictionary-file` command will generate dictionary step files based on the `dictionary_step` definition, which will appear as follows: